 Where the Froggie magic happens ...

-Alfonso is our designer.
-He works with Sarah and Warren to decide on what type of products we need in the next season’s range.
+Alice May, our designer, works with Sarah and Warren to decide on what type of styles we need in the next season’s range.
 We get this information from past best sellers and emerging fashion trends.
-Alfonso is highly skilled in understanding the trends and interprets them for the Froggie customer.
-He sketches many options until he decides which is the best; and then he either works on an existing last, or if required, works with a last maker to design a new one.
+She is highly skilled in understanding the trends and interprets them for the Froggie customer.

 The whole point of great design is to make a product look effortless.
 Great design is ‘silent’.
 In the case of Froggie shoes – great design is a result of great teamwork, great attention to detail, and great care.